Tuesday, November 29, 2016

 Is Jehovah a Unity?
 We can say that Jehovah is love, but Jehovah is not "all" love and nothing else.
 "Love" is not equal to the whole of who Jehovah is.
 It is only one component of who Jehovah is.
 The many components of Jehovah's being, personality and character are discussed in Paul S. L. Johnson's Book entitled *GOD*, which can be ordered from the Bible Standard.

 Additionally, did the Hebrew writers themselves consider the usage of echad to mean more than one person in one God?
-There is not one hint that they believed such.
+There is nothing in anything that they wrote that presents them as believng such an idea.
 It is only by adding the trinitarian philosophy and then reading the trinitarian philosophy into the expressions used that one can find the concept of a triune God as defined by trinitarians in the Bible.

 One Flesh in Marriage